ownstats/ownstats/README.md

   * `edge_locations`: A list of CloudFront edge location, which can be used to get approximate location info for the `page_views` table (as IP information is dropped).
 See below for some usage information.

 ## Preconditions
 This guide assumes that you have an install of [Serverless](https://www.serverless.com) on your machine.
-Furthermore, you'll need an AWS account enable to run/deploy the above mentioned services.
+Furthermore, you'll need an AWS account enabled to run/deploy the above mentioned services, as well as already set up [AWS credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/) on your local machine.

 ## How-to
 To use `ownstats` on your websites, you can follow the steps below to get started.